pyQode/pyqode.core/doc/source/getting_started.rst

 Using a raw editor
 --------------------
-If you want a full customisation of the editor, you should start with the base editor class:
+If you want a full customisation of the editor, you should start with the core editor class:

 .. code-block:: python